openvinotoolkit/nncf/README.md

 |[Filter pruning](./docs/compression_algorithms/Pruning.md) | Supported | Supported |

 All of these algorithms can be executed through [Accuracy-Aware model training](./docs/Usage.md#accuracy-aware-model-training) pipelines: [Adaptive Compression Level Training](./docs/accuracy_aware_model_training/AdaptiveCompressionLevelTraining.md) and [Early Exit Training](./docs/accuracy_aware_model_training/EarlyExitTraining.md).
-They can reduce the fine-tuning time significantly, while achieving the necessary level of model optimization or accuracy drop.
+They allow to achieve the maximum compression level or to reduce the fine-tuning time, while staying within the range of the user-defined maximum accuracy degradation.

 ## Post-Training Optimization Algorithms